taustation-fan/taustation-fan.github.io/career.md

 Advantages:

-* Many career tasks can be performed anywhere, or at least on any station (though the Jump Gates have no Market).
+* At high ranks there's good use for four different stats, leaving stamina for ruins scavenging

 Disadvantages:

-* Almost all career tasks are illegal
+* Almost all career tasks are illegal: You'll know all Brigs from the inside pretty soon.
-* Only three stats, the third (intelligence) chiming in rather late
-* Highest paying task only 255 credits

 ## Law: Embassy Staff